pvaras8/PockLigGPT/README.md

 ## 🔗 External dependencies

-* AutoDock Vina
-* AutoGrow
+This project relies on external tools:
-* MGLTools
+- MGLTools
+- Open Babel

-These are **not included** and must be installed separately.
+These must be installed separately.

+Users must comply with their respective licenses.

 ---

 ## ⚠️ Status

 Actively developed.
 Stable for inference and RL workflows.

 ---